In Vitro Fertilization - Quick Facts!

-In vitro ova) from a woman's ovary are removed.
-They are combined with sperm outside the body in a laboratory procedure, and then the fertilized egg (zygote) is transferred to the same or another woman’s uterus for a successful Infertility
+In vitro fertilization (IVF) is a process of fertilization in which eggs (ova) from a woman's ovary are removed.
+They are combined with sperm outside the body in a laboratory procedure, and then the fertilized egg (zygote) is transferred to the same or another woman’s uterus for a successful pregnancy.

 - Blocked fallopian tubes